-- 4.1 This section sets out the 5 year housing land supply situation for the 5-year period from April 2022 to March 2027, and for the period 2023-2028. - 4.1.1 This meets the requirement at paragraph 74 of the National Planning Policy Framework (NPPF) to 'identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement set out in adopted strategic policies, or against their local housing need where the strategic policies are more than five years old' The detailed information used to compile the 5-year land availability assessment is included in Appendix 3, including net completions during the Local Plan period and information on the delivery of large sites, small sites and SHELAA sites. - 4.1.2 Comparison of the 5-year requirement with the available supply produces the following results (see Appendix 3 for full calculation):
+- 4.1 This section sets out the 5 year housing land supply situation for the 5-year period from April 2023 to March 2028, and for the period 2024-2029. - 4.1.1 This meets the requirement at paragraph 74 of the National Planning Policy Framework (NPPF) to 'identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement set out in adopted strategic policies, or against their local housing need where the strategic policies are more than five years old' The detailed information used to compile the 5-year land availability assessment is included in Appendix 3, including net completions during the Local Plan period and information on the delivery of large sites, small sites and SHELAA sites.
+References to the NPPF in this document relate to the September 2023 NPPF update.
+Changes arising from the Dec 2023 will be addressed in the next AMR. - 4.1.2 Comparison of the 5-year requirement with the available supply produces the following results (see Appendix 3 for full calculation):

 5 Year Land Availability

-2022-20272023-2028District TotalDistrict Total
+2023-2028 2024-2029 District Total District Total

-Requirement (including 5% buffer) 3,754 3,754
+Requirement (including 5% buffer) 2,854 2,536

-Supply 4,575 4,195
+Supply 4,152 3,849

-Years supply6.1 Years5.6 Years
+Years supply 7.3 years 7.6 years